Involve the people you serve

 Ukrainian Refugee Crisis Response: Actively and Authentically Engaging Communities in Outbreak Response Activities

-As one of the largest destination states for United for Ukraine arrivals, Washington Department of Health (WA DOH) has implemented programs and community outreach strategies during the COVID-19 response aimed at engaging Russian and Ukrainian speaking communities, and have also been able to effectively pivot in response to the larger Ukrainian refugee crisis.
+As one of the largest destination states for United for Ukraine arrivals, Washington Department of Health (WA DOH) has implemented programs and community outreach strategies aimed at engaging Russian and Ukrainian speaking communities, and effectively pivoting in response to the larger Ukrainian refugee crisis.
 Recognizing the barriers to vaccination for the community, they developed best and promising practices to address these challenges.

 Creating a Community Advisory Board